 So, the REAL question is… Why do good employees leave?

 I personally believe that one of the biggest reasons people leave the firms they work for is down to poor management or lack thereof.
-Don’t be surprised, because in a survey of over 7,000 employees – 70% respondents have said that their manager’s behavior is responsible for how engaged they feel at work and 50% respondents reported that they had to quit their job because of “bad managers”.
+Don’t be surprised, because in a survey of over 7,000 employees – 70% respondents have said that their manager’s behaviour is responsible for how engaged they feel at work and 50% respondents reported that they had to quit their job because of “bad managers” whom make a lot of managerial mistakes.

 The worst thing is, most managers turn a blind eye instead of facing the issue and nipping it in the bud.